parallelvirtualcluster/pvc-ansible/README.md

 ## License

-Copyright (C) 2018-2020  Joshua M. Boniface <joshua@boniface.me>
+Copyright (C) 2018-2021  Joshua M. Boniface <joshua@boniface.me>

-This repository, and all contained files, is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This repository, and all contained files, is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of